 Kahootz includes direct editing features for Microsoft Office documents, making it easier for you to make changes compared to the usual workflow of downloading, editing, saving to local disc then re-uploading.

 The software supports the direct editing of the following MS Office file types:

 Suitable documents will show a relevant Edit in Office button next to them.
-When you first click on that button Kahootz will check that you have the appropriate software installed on your computer for this to work, if you have then it will open the file/document on your device.
+When you first click on that button, Kahootz will check you have the appropriate software installed on your computer.
+If you have it, then the file/document will open on your device.